zydou/arti/doc/dev/notes/circuit-padding.md

 > implement proper circuit-mux support, so it might not be so worthwhile
 > messing with it right now.

-## Frameworks and circuits

-We assume that each hop of a circuit has zero or one `maybenot::Framework`s, tracking padding sent to and from that hop of the circuit.

-Each framework has at least one padding machine.

 ## Intended Usage of Maybenot

 We intend to use the Maybenot framework in two places in the Tor network, with